-- 12 Developer shall prepare and implement a Handback Transition Plan.
-As provided in Section - 13 24.13 of the Agreement, Developer shall submit a Handback Transition Plan to ADOT for - approval in ADOT's good faith discretion.
-In addition to the matters described in Section 24.13 - of the Agreement, the Handback Transition Plan must include: - A. Current status of Handback recovery Work, and expected status at end of Maintenance Period of Handback recovery Work; - B. Remaining Useful Lives; - 19 C. Current MIS Architecture documentation; - D. MIS training protocols for ADOT personnel; - E. Inventory, location, and condition of any spares and materials on hand, and method of Handback of these items to ADOT maintenance yard; - F. Relinquishing any portions of the ROW used by Developer during the Maintenance Period in accordance with land use agreement(s); - 25 G. Punch list protocol to begin Handback acceptance procedures with ADOT: - 26 H. Transition protocols for stormwater management and for "Arizona 811" locates responsibilities; - 28 I. Document turnover for maintenance records: and - J. Final walk-through and acceptance.
+- 8 Developer shall prepare and implement a Handback Transition Plan.
+In addition to the - 9 requirements described in Section 24.13 of the Agreement, the Handback Transition Plan must - 10 include:

+- A. Current status of Handback recovery Work, and expected status at end of Maintenance Period of Handback recovery Work; - 13 B. Remaining Useful Lives; - 14 C. Current MIS Architecture documentation; - D. MIS training protocols for ADOT personnel; - E. Inventory, location, and condition of any spares and materials on hand, and method of Handback of these items to ADOT maintenance yard; - F. Relinquishing any portions of the right-of-way used by Developer during the Maintenance Period in accordance with land use agreement(s); - 20 G. Punchlist protocol to begin Handback acceptance procedures with ADOT; - 21 H. Transition protocols for stormwater management and for "Arizona 811" locates responsibilities; - Document turnover for maintenance records; and - J. Final walk-through and acceptance. - In accordance with Section 24.13 of the Agreement, Developer shall submit a draft and final - 26 Handback Transition Plan to ADOT for approval in ADOT's good faith discretion.

-30 501.2.5 Asset Condition Score for Final Punchlist
+27 501.2.5 Final Punchlist for Handback Requirements